proy9714/ml-and-ai-digital-garden/src/site/notes/👀 Computer Vision/Real-ESRGAN.md

 ---

-## Working with ESRGAN
+## How to Use ESRGAN

 <iframe title="Upscale your Images using DEEP SUPER RESOLUTION with ESRGAN" src="https://www.youtube.com/embed/67hqsP7fhvQ?feature=oembed" height="113" width="200" allowfullscreen="" allow="fullscreen" style="aspect-ratio: 1.76991 / 1; width: 100%; height: 100%;"></iframe>

+---

 ## Notes

 > [!tip] Works exceptionally well!
+> Highly recommend using Colab to try this.
+Without GPU a single image took about 20mins!

 Although I have not tried tweaking all the settings.
 But the default settings were enough to **impress me**!

-> [!info] Highly recommend using Colab to try this.
-Without GPU a single image took about 20mins!

 ### Sample Output: